 Friendly, West Virginia with RV Rental Insurance

-A small town in Tyler County, West Virginia, Friendly is probably one of the smallest settlements in the whole country.
-Although small, Friendly is a historic town and a setting for the novel Shiloh, an acclaimed children’s novel by Phyllis Reynolds Naylor.
-Funnily enough, in 1905, the town used to operate an electric interurban railway to Sisterville, according to Tyler Star News.
+A small town in Tyler County, West Virginia, Friendly is probably one of the smallest settlements in the country.
+Although tiny, Friendly is a historic town and a setting for the novel Shiloh, an acclaimed children’s novel by Phyllis Reynolds Naylor.
+Oddly enough, in 1905, the town used to operate an electric interurban railway to a town called Sisterville, according to Tyler Star News.

-While the town echoes sisterhood and friendliness in all its name and glory, who is to say that you wouldn’t get robbed on your way there?
+While the town may be associated with sisterhood and friendliness, who’s to say that you wouldn’t get robbed on your way there?
 No matter how careful you are, theft and robbery are very real threats to campers.
 Yahoo News reports that criminals usually stake out top-end RV models laden with luxury and pounce when the time is right.
 Fortunately, RV rental insurance coverage protects you against theft and robbery.

 Fleatown may not be your first choice for a summer getaway, given the name.
 The town is an unincorporated community in, get this, Licking County, where no official census has ever been conducted.
-For those of you who love mystery and traveling to places unknown, this town could quench your thirst.
+For those of you who love mystery and traveling to places unknown, this town could be just the ticket.

-Don’t worry about pest control while you wander Fleatown – RV insurance for renters covers pest problems and extermination costs.
+Don’t worry about pest control while you wander through Fleatown—RV insurance for renters covers pest problems and extermination costs.

-This town, too, an unincorporated community in Lincoln County, has been on the list of many people who visit towns with unusual names.
+This town, an unincorporated community in Lincoln County, is often on the list of people who visit towns with unusual names.